 Any documents not in English must be accompanied by a certified translation.
 Learn more about the requirements for translated documents.

-6. Proof of your child's identity
+6. Proof of the child's identity

 If you can’t provide this, please contact us.